-The following tips can help a person make it to a toilet in time:
+The following tips can help an individual make it to the toilet in time:

-- Cross the legs while standing: This may compress the urethra and avoid an emergency.
+- Cross the legs while standing: This may compress the urethra and help avoid an emergency.

 - Pass gas: A buildup of gas may be putting added pressure on the bladder.